marwinglaser/open62541/CONTRIBUTING.md

 The commit **Type** Must be one of the following:

 - **build**: Changes that affect the build system or external dependencies
-- **ci**: Changes to our CI configuration files and scripts (example scopes: travis, appveyor, fuzz)
 - **docs**: Documentation only changes
 - **feat**: A new feature
 - **fix**: A bug fix